 ng generate // generates components, routes, services and pipes

-ng serve // serves your application in the browser
+ng serve // serves your application

 In this tutorial, we’ll avoid using the CLI and learn how to set up our development environment from scratch.